This May, Arts Umbrella Theatre & Music presents five fabulous productions performed by talented emerging artists.

 Thursday, May 24 @ 7 pm (Double Bill with The Phoenician Women)

 Audience Advisory: Deals with themes of alcoholism and child abduction

 Performed by Theatre Intensive Program students

-A year-end performance showcases the theatre and musical theatre work of our Theatre Intensive Program students.
+A year-end performance showcases the work of our Theatre Intensive Program students.

 May 26 @ 11:30 am AND 4:00 pm